ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/usecase.md

 cp -r snort3/lua/ Test/snortrules/
 ```

-## Download the packet capture (PCAP) files
+## Download the packet capture files

-You can use any PCAP files that are relevant to your test scenario.
+You can use any packet capture (PCAP) files that are relevant to your test scenario.

 One place to get PCAP files is:
 https://www.netresec.com/?page=MACCDC